qutech/QuMADA/docs/tutorials.rst

 Accessing Measurent Data and Plotting the Measurement
 #####################################################

-Qtools does not have separate live-plotting tool so far, instead you have to use the plottr-inspectr as described in the `QCoDeS documentation <https://qcodes.github.io/Qcodes/examples/plotting/How-to-use-Plottr-with-QCoDeS-for-live-plotting.html>`_.
+QuMADA does not have separate live-plotting tool so far, instead you have to use the plottr-inspectr as described in the `QCoDeS documentation <https://qcodes.github.io/Qcodes/examples/plotting/How-to-use-Plottr-with-QCoDeS-for-live-plotting.html>`_.
 However, the "utils section" has a couple of tools that make working with the QCoDeS database, in which the data is stored, easier.

-Adding the Qtools Buffer Class to Instruments (WIP)
+Adding the QuMADA Buffer Class to Instruments (WIP)
 -----------------------------------------------

-Using Qtools for doing buffered measurements requires the measurement instruments to have a Qtools "Buffered" Class.
+Using QuMADA for doing buffered measurements requires the measurement instruments to have a QuMADA "Buffered" Class.
-In analogy to the gate mapping it will map the instrument's buffer's properties and functions to a common Qtools interface.
+In analogy to the gate mapping it will map the instrument's buffer's properties and functions to a common QuMADA interface.

 In this tutorial we will go through the most important steps for writing such a class using a Dummy DMM.
-The Dummy DMMs Driver can be found in qtools/instrument/custom_drivers/Dummies/dummy_dmm.py.
+The Dummy DMMs Driver can be found in qumada/instrument/custom_drivers/Dummies/dummy_dmm.py.

 Our custom buffer inherits from